Skip to main content

 Workspace Utilities

-From the list of available utilities choose Web Credentials
+From the list of utilities, choose Web Credentials.

 Web Credentials

-• Enter Client ID in Client ID or Username field.
+• Enter the Client ID in the Client ID or Username field.

-• Enter Client Secret into Client Secrete or Password field.
-Reenter Client Secret into Verify Client Secrete or Password field.
+• Enter the Client Secret in the Client Secret or Password field.
+Re-enter the Client Secret in the Verify Client Secret or Password field.

 Create Web Credentials

-The last step in our configuration exercise is to create an Authentication Scheme.
-There are several sections that require settings:
+The final step in this configuration is to create an Authentication Scheme.
+Several sections require configuration:

 • Name

-Provide Authentication Scheme Name and choose Social Sing-in for Scheme Type.
+Provide a name for the Authentication Scheme and select Social Sign-in for the Scheme Type.

 Authentication Scheme - Settings